How Legal Tech is Overcoming Challenges in the Law Industry

 But are these impressions right?

 We reached out to our network with this question: does the legal industry have a problem?
-And can tech help to solve it?
+And can legal tech help to solve it?

 According to the experts, the legal industry – like all sectors – does have its inefficiencies.
 However, the sector is self-aware of its challenges and is using technology to innovate improvements.
 Here’s how…